-Loneliness isn’t always obvious.
+Loneliness isn’t always easy to pick up on.

 1. They overshare with strangers.